-It is important for you to appreciate that there are several lifestyle choices that you can take to improve the chances of successful treatment.
+There are several lifestyle choices for both partners that can improve the chances of successful treatment.

 These include:

-Women who smoke (including e-cigarettes) have a 50% lower chance of successful IVF treatment than those who don’t smoke.
+Women who smoke (including e-cigarettes) have a 50% lower chance of successful IVF treatment than those who don’t.
 Smoking also reduces the ability of sperm to function normally.

 Alcohol Consumption